-I'VE been lucky enough to put the Mitsubishi Shogun through some seriously challenging country off-road and it's pretty well unstoppable.
+I've been lucky enough to put it through some seriously challenging country off-road and it's pretty well unstoppable.

-The tough old Shogun took deep water, steep slippery grass slopes, mud and ruts in its stride and felt as though it would happily do worse tomorrow.
+The tough old Shogun took deep water, steep slippery grass slopes, mud and ruts in its stride and felt as though it could happily do worse.

-That means it's quite agricultural compared to most of the later competition, with the only engine choice being a 3.2-litre four cylinder diesel engine that's pretty noisy.
+That means it's a little agricultural compared to most of the later competition, with the only engine choice being a 3.2 litre four cylinder diesel that's pretty gruff.

 Being a serious off-roader, it also has a low ratio transfer gearbox for use in very tough conditions off-road plus a lockable rear differential that will only ever be needed as a last resort to get you out of a very sticky situation.

-On the downside, it was always a fairly crude vehicle to drive on the road even in 2007, with at best adequate refinement, so it now falls way behind the best.
+On the downside, they are fairly crude to drive on the road compared to later offerings, with at best adequate refinement.

 The high driving position gives an excellent view all round, and of course, it's a top towcar, able to pull the biggest caravan or horse trailer.